chapmajs/personal_site/_posts/2013-04-17-Power-On-Jump.md

 When system /PRESET goes low, the 74LS164 shift register gets reset, forcing all outputs to off.
 Its inputs are tied to +5V, and the shift register is clocked by pSYNC, meaning that every 8080 data fetch shifts a logic 1 into the shift register.
 Output 4 of the shift register both enables the output buffers that drive the Data In bus and the open-collector /PHANTOM driver, which prevents other memory boards from responding while the circuit is active.
 This output remains low for three data fetches (an 8080 JMP instruction is 3 bytes long), going high on the fourth data fetch, which should be our bootstrap code.

+The three lowest outputs of the shift register can be used to select three separate byte patterns to jam onto the data bus.
+There are several ways to accomplish this, including the use of ROM, but the Cromemco ZPU achieves the necessary functionality with combinational logic.
+I chose to replicate that design in my circuit.
+The goal is to force `JMP 0x?000` onto the bus, or `C2 00 ?0` where ? is the nybble selected via DIP switch:

-Forming the bytes that make up an 8080 JMP is handled by a 74LS157 multiplexer and one section of a 74LS04 inverter.
-Since this circuit jumps on 4K boundaries, two of the bits in all three bytes will always be zero and can be tied to ground at the 74LS387.
+* Since this circuit jumps on 4K boundaries, bits 2 and 3 in all three bytes will always be zero and can be tied to ground at the 74LS367
+* Bits 0 and 1 are only true for the first byte, and can be controlled with an inverter from shift register output 0
+* The upper nybble is either 0xC, 0 or the state of the four-position DIP switch

 Board Construction
 ------------------